Amelia could only open one eye to see the young woman seated beside her. Amelia’s other eye was swollen shut.

 “Officer,” said Amelia, which cost her a stab of pain as her lip started to bleed again.

-“Officer,” Amelia repeated, struggling to think of what she could say that would fit into his stereotypes about the homeless and help him feel comfortable dealing with her without feeling like he had to deal with her injuries.
+Amelia struggled to think of some lie that would spare him having to take her injuries seriously.
 “Officer, I got really drunk last night, really knocked myself around good, didn’t I?
 Got here yesterday afternoon.
 Guess that’s what happens when you drink too much too long.”

 The cop guffawed.
 Amelia figured she’d done right not to burden him with having to do his job by telling him she’d been assaulted.

 “But I can tell you this young woman, who only showed up this morning, never went into that storage space last night.
 Hell, it was night and it was locked anyway.
-Otherwise I could have gone inside.
-As it was, all I could do last night was to call out to people passing by to report my murder.
-Like I say, I was drunk at the time and a little confused.
-So I probably confused a lot of other people and got them thinking all kinds of things.”
+Otherwise I could have gotten inside.
+As it was, all I could do was call out to people passing by to report my murder.
+Like I say, I was drunk.
+Probably confused a lot of people and got them thinking all kinds of things.”